ruanyf/css-modules-demos/README.md

 Open http://localhost:8080, you should see the `h1` title in green.

-CSS Modules also have a explicit local scope syntax `:local(.className)` which is equivalent to `.className`.
-So the above `App.css` may be written in another form.
+CSS Modules also has a explicit local scope syntax `:local(.className)` which is equivalent to `.className`.
+So the above `App.css` could be written in another form.

 ```css
 :local(.title) {